-This is priory for visitor and employer user and when a registered jobseeker looks for job then he will see only those jobs posted by employers which his profile fits in and above.
-(Pertaining to skills basically)
+This is priority for visitor and employer user and when a registered jobseeker looks for job then he will see only those jobs posted by employers which his profile fits in and above.
+(Pertaining to skills and qualifications)

 Note: the jobseeker can also use the below filters when use the site registered.
 Visitor can also see the search result but cannot be able to apply.